VueRaleigh/luxian/README.md

 - normalizer
     - optional
     - Function used to translate camelCase javascript identifiers into the format of keys of the routeList.
+- rateLimitGET, rateLimitPUT, rateLimitPOST, rateLimitPATCH, rateLimitDELETE
+    - optional
+    - number of milliseconds to await minimum between calls to the API
+    - defaults to 125ms for each

 ## Usage Synopsis